maxmind/libmaxminddb/doc/libmaxminddb.md

 If we wanted to find the first city the lookup path would be `"cities", "0"`.
 If you don't provide a lookup path at all, you'll get the entry which corresponds to the top level map.
-The lookup path must always end with `NULL`, regardless of which function you call.
+The lookup path must always end with `NULL`, regardless of which function you call - and it's important to note that returned strings are *not* null-terminated.

 The `MMDB_get_value` function takes a variable number of arguments.
 All of the arguments after the `MMDB_entry_data_s *` structure pointer are the lookup